DataDog/datadog-cloudformation-resources/datadog-slos-slo-handler/docs/threshold.md

 #### Target

-TThe target value for the service level indicator within the corresponding timeframe.
+The target value for the service level indicator within the corresponding timeframe.

 _Required_: No